No, I don’t want to fill out your contact form

 National Grid has contact and feedback forms.3As a fun side bonus, if you make a single mistake on this form it deletes everything and forces you to start from scratch.
 For example, if you format your phone number ‘wrong’, your entire message you typed up is wiped.

 You do need to collect some contact details, but do you really need three different contact methods to respond to some off-hand feedback?
-Other things you probably don’t actually need on a general contact form include title, job function, company size, and landline number.
+Other things you probably don’t need on a general contact form include title, job function, company size, and landline number.

 Your contact form is less useful for customers